-Peter Lowy, Co-Chief Executive Officer of Westfield Group, will address this year's MBA, Fully Employed MBA (FEMBA), and Ph.D. graduates.
+Peter Lowy, Co-Chief Executive Officer of Westfield Group, addressed the 2013 MBA, Fully Employed MBA (FEMBA), and Ph.D. graduates.

 Lowy, with 30 years' experience in the shopping center and real estate investment trust industries, has been with Westfield Group since 1983.
 Westfield Group is one of the world's largest retail property groups, with investment interests in more than 100 shopping centers across five countries (Australia, New Zealand, United States, United Kingdom, and Brazil) valued at more than $64 billion.
 Prior to joining Westfield, Lowy worked in investment banking in London and New York.